 If you suspect that your doctor's mistake or error caused you a urological injury, you might have the right to file a urology malpractice claim or lawsuit to obtain financial compensation.
 Nine out of ten medical malpractice cases are settled through a negotiated meeting out of court, and the remainder are presented in front of a judge and jury in a lawsuit trial.
 Settling the case can be beneficial to both the plaintiff and the defendant who might be worried that the jury will not return the verdict they desire.

 Urologists also face a wide array of issues when dealing with patients.
 These specialists focus on the urinary tract systems of male and females as well as the reproductive systems of males.
 The organs under focus in this department include kidneys, urethras, bladders, and others.
 Here are some examples of when they failed patients:

-2013; New Jersey; $375,000 Settlement:
+- 2013; New Jersey; $375,000 Settlement (Prostate Cancer Misdiagnosis):

 In this case, the plaintiff, an African American male in his early sixties, sued his urologist after he developed prostate cancer nearly three years after visiting the doctor.
-The urologist actually performed the standard PSA screening but it showed no signs of problems.
+The urologist performed the standard PSA screening, but it showed no signs of problems.
 The plaintiff countered that this test often returns a false positive and that his background made him a prime target for prostate cancer.
 Therefore, he argued that the doctor should have taken more proactive steps to block the spread of cancer.
-The defendant denied that his care actually reduced his life expectancy or otherwise significantly caused any injuries to him.
+The defendant denied that his care actually reduced the plaintiff's life expectancy or otherwise significantly caused any injuries to him.
 They settled out of court for $375,000.

-- 2010; California; $1,250,000 Settlement:
+- 2010; California; $1,250,000 Settlement (Prostate Cancer Misdiagnosis):

-- 2008; New York; $750,000 Settlement:
+- 2008; New York; $750,000 Settlement (Failed Urethra Surgery):